ringcentral/ringcentral-api-docs/docs/webhooks.md

 1. is available on the Internet
 2. has a TLS / SSL enabled*
-3. can respond within 1000 milliseconds
+3. can respond within 1000 milliseconds with 200 OK
 4. will respond with `Validation-Token` header on subscription

 TLS / SSL only needs to be enabled in production.
 For development purposes, TLS is not necessary.